-My mother, God bless her, tried to dissuade me.
+My mother, God Bless her, tried to dissuade me.
 She knew of the surprise party.
 She knew my friends were coming over and they were towing with them three guys I didn’t really know well.
 Actually, I remember her gasp when she saw my multicolored creation.

 I told her my creation was hilarious.
 I believe she agreed for reasons beyond my wit and artistic prowess.

 When they came over I was bewildered and then later mildly traumatized.
-Especially since one of the guys spent a good several minutes slowly repeating, “Sweet sixteen and never been kissed.”
+Especially since one of the guys spent a good five minutes slowly repeating, “Sweet sixteen and never been kissed.”
 My embarrassment was later compounded when I realized the party had been planned by my mother.